 #1 What is COVID-19?

-Per the CDC, the virus that causes COVID-19 is SARS-CoV-2, a novel coronavirus and manifests as a respiratory illness that can spread from person to person.
+Per the CDC, the virus that causes COVID-19 is SARS-CoV-2, a novel coronavirus that manifests as a respiratory illness that can spread from person to person.
 First identified while investigating an outbreak in Wuhan, China, the virus spreads very easily and very quickly via respiratory droplets (i.e. a cough or a sneeze) in close contact with people – distances of 6 feet or less.
 Therefore, the best way to sneeze is into a tissue that is then properly disposed of in a waste bin.
 Another way to cough or sneeze is into the upper sleeve/elbow of your arm.

 #2 How to prevent the spread of COVID-19